LAUG501/LAUG501/README.md

 This repo and its sub-repositories simulate a living AI mainframe using **pod-based logic**.
 Each pod is a functional unit — think microservices, but for memory, speech, and input-output logic.

-/MAXX-Core         → Kernel: Memory, Context, Logic Filters /MAXX-Logs         → Daily Logs + Weekly Folders (Markdown Format) /MAXX-TNode        → 144,000 Pod Crew Map: Each is a logic unit /POD-0009-T9Text   → Predictive Typing Module (Text → Intent) /POD-0010-Dictation → Speech-to-Command Bridge /POD-0021-Context  → Time Awareness + Mood Detection
+- MAXX-Core → Kernel: Memory, Context, Logic Filters
+- MAXX-Logs         → Daily Logs + Weekly Folders (Markdown Format)
+- MAXX-TNode        → 144,000 Pod Crew Map: Each is a logic unit
+- POD-0009-T9Text   → Predictive Typing Module (Text → Intent)
+- POD-0010-Dictation → Speech-to-Command Bridge
+- POD-0021-Context  → Time Awareness + Mood Detection

 Pods are activated based on **time**, **context**, and **user input type** (typed, T9, voice, etc).
 All actions feed into MAXX memory logs for **proof of evolution**.